charbugs/emphasize/README.md

 }
 ```

-If we want a commenting popup for a highlighted text section we must add a `gloss` field to the the corresponding instruction object:
+If we want to add a comment to a highlighted text section we must add a `gloss` field to the the corresponding instruction object:

 ```Javascript
 {